 Earlier this month, Imagine Cinemas in Toronto hosted a screening of Changing Gears, a short documentary that examines how bicycles can be used to promote social equity.
 Co-directed by York University Faculty of Health Professor Lyndsay Hayhurst and filmmaker Keiron Cobban, the film highlights grassroots efforts in Canada, Nicaragua and Uganda to address transportation inequalities.
+The Nov.
+14 screening event was funded by a LaMarsh Centre for Child & Youth Research Knowledge Mobilization Grant.

-It is part of a research initiative funded by the Social Sciences & Humanities Research Council of Canada, which began in 2016.
+The documentary is also part of a research initiative funded by the Social Sciences & Humanities Research Council of Canada, which began in 2016.
 This project investigates how bicycles can dismantle barriers related to gender inequality, education and health-care access.
 “We are sharing and stringing together a global story that is fundamentally glued together by the right to move freely and safely,” said Hayhurst at the Nov.
 14 event.

 Changing Gears features organizations such as Charlie’s FreeWheels in Toronto, which empowers youth through bicycle mechanics training and safe riding skills.
 In Uganda and Nicaragua, bicycles serve as tools for challenging gender norms and promoting collective action.
 The film encourages viewers to consider the role of cycling in creating more equitable societies.